slightlynybbled/wireviz-gui/readme.md

 # Screenshot

-As this was just started, it is pretty basic:
+As this was just started, it is pretty basic, but there is lots of potential.

 ![screenshot](/docs/screenshots/screenshot.png)